Girafboy/RE-toy/README.md

   ./reachability --time 1000 --graph --file /path/to/graph.txt --algorithm bfl 5
   ```

-- Run tests to validate the correctness of the algorithm PLL on a random graph without limiting the maximum execution time:
+- Run tests to validate the correctness of the algorithm PLL on a random graph with a specific seed without limiting the maximum execution time:

   ````
-  ./reachability --accuracy --graph --random 1000 1 --algorithm pll 1
+  ./reachability --accuracy --graph --random 1000 1 --seed 29 --algorithm pll 1
   ```

 Please note that the above examples are meant to illustrate the usage of command-line arguments, and you should replace specific parameter values and file paths with your own.